knaou/arch-installer/README.md

 Perhaps, this completely works on other environment (e.g. physical machine or other virtual environment)

 ## Usage
+First, boot arch linux instruction shell on your (virtual) machine.
+Next, run a script provided by this project.

 ### Interactive

     wget https://raw.githubusercontent.com/knaou/arch-installer/master/arch-installer.sh